 Ameriplan claims to help people save money on medical and dental services, including chiropractic, vision, and prescriptions.
 It is NOT insurance.

 Ameriplan is a Discount Medical Plans Organization that helps members save money when using the services of medical, dental, vision, chiropractic or pharmaceutical providers.
 Ameriplan sells its memberships through multi-level marketing and that may be why some people suspect it is a pyramid scheme.
 It’s not.
-However, Dr. Jon Taylor who researched hundreds of MLMs, including Ameriplan, describes it as a product-based pyramind scheme and a chain recruiting scheme.
+However, Dr. Jon Taylor who researched hundreds of MLMs, including Ameriplan, describes it as a product-based pyramid scheme and a chain recruiting scheme.

-If you purchase an Americplan membership, you will probably still need medical and dental insurance.
+If you purchase an Ameriplan membership, you will probably still need medical and dental insurance.
 Under no circumstances should you cancel your health insurance and expect Ameriplan to cover your medical expenses.

 What is a Pyramid Scheme?

 A pyramid scheme is illegal in most countries because it offers nothing of value and ultimately damages people’s lives and the economy.

 In its purest form, a pyramid scheme does not offer a product.
 All it has is a so-called business opportunity.
 To join the opportunity, you pay money to the person who recruited you into the organization.
 They keep a portion of the money you paid and send the rest of the money through the upline to the top of the pyramid.